atelporetti/TodoAppTestPlan/README.md

 # TodoAppTestPlan
-Test Plan &amp; Automation of one Test Case
+Test Plan and automation of a Test Case within it

 ## Table of contents